Before fatal shooting, Japan's Abe was up close with the crowd | Law-Order

 Before fatal shooting, Japan's Abe was up close with the crowd

-Members of the special police, Japan's equivalent of the secret service, appeared to be standing at his right and behind him as the two-time prime minister told the crowd of Sato's pandemic response.
-"He was the type of person who didn't look for reasons not to do something," Abe recalled.
+Members of Japan's version of the secret service, the elite Security Police, appeared to be standing at Abe's right and just behind him in their dark suits as the two-time prime minister lauded Sato's pandemic response.
+"During the pandemic, he heard everyone's concerns," Abe said, as the younger politician bowed and waved.
+"He was the type of person who didn't look for reasons not to do something."

+They were to become the last words the former premier would speak publicly.
+Behind him a wiry man, wearing glasses and beige cargo pants, strode into the road.
+He opened fire with a homemade gun that appeared to be wrapped with black electrical tape, and a cloud of white smoke blew towards Abe and the crowd.

+"I thought it was fireworks when the first shot went off," said Takenobu Nakajima, who runs a local printing company and was at the station to support Abe's ruling Liberal Democratic Party.
+"It almost felt like a burst of wind."

-Yamagami "came out of nowhere on to the middle of the road holding a gun", said businessman Makoto Ichikawa, who had been near the train station waiting for his wife.
-"The first shot no one knew what was going on," Ichikawa said.
-After the second shot, Yamagami was tackled by the special police who pinned him down on the ground.
-His shirt rode up, exposing a black belt with a silver buckle.
+Yamagami had come "out of nowhere on to the middle of the road" said businessman Makoto Ichikawa, who had been near the train station waiting for his wife.
+"The first shot, no one knew what was going on," Ichikawa said.
+After the second shot, members of the Security Police tackled Yamagami and pinned him to the ground.
+His grey shirt rode up, exposing a black belt with a silver buckle.
 Like most people in the crowd, he wore a mask.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)